fathimahisa/Keyboard_QC/README.md

 •	The keyboard boarder needs to be highlighted <br>
 •	Detect the keyboard anywhere in the image at any rotation <br>
 • The program needs to detect if there are any keys missing on the keyboards.
 This needs to be indicated by some sort of graphical marker such as a ring or box with a text.
-Please note Demo videos are not perfect as the camera and lighting quality is compremised!!!
+Please note Demo videos are not perfect as the camera and lighting quality is compromised!!!